 In future I will grind my own ground cinnamon as well.
 Not allspice though as I have no idea where to get hold of the dried fruits of pimenta dioica.

-Divide dough into 2 and roll (with the help of cling film) each into a 5cm diameter log.
+Roll dough into two logs about 5cm diameter.
 Chill until firm for about 1 hour.
-I personally suggest freezing the log for 10-15 minutes because I find chilling ‘em doesn’t work.
+I personally suggest freezing the log for 10-15 minutes because I find chilling ’em doesn’t work.
 The log is still soft.
 With freezing, you’ll be able to slice easier.

 The recipe actually calls for coffee and chocolate icing on top.
 I tried it but didn’t really like the overall taste besides it would make this cookie too sweet.
 You can try it if you want.
 I prefer this cookie in ‘undress’ version.
 Hehe